-The workshop is open to both current and interested participants in the monitoring campaign.
+The webinar is open to both current and interested participants in the monitoring campaign.

 Since the release of new toxicological evidence showing some evidence of cancer in rats and clear evidence of cancer in mice exposed to Antimony trioxide (NTP, 2017), Antimony substances have been subject to an increased regulatory attention in Asia, the US and the EU.

 Exposure data is essential to achieve the selection of proportionate and efficient risk management measures, such as workplace limits or product restrictions.
 Exposure data is also critical to avoid default and burdensome measures such as Authorisation or bans.

 i2a has initially devised a 2-year Workplace Exposure Monitoring Campaign aimed to generate and gather data on the quantity of Sb present in inhalable (< 100 µm) and respirable (< 4 µm) workplace aerosols present at sites producing or using one or more of the ten Sb substances in scope.

 This data will be used to mitigate undesirable regulatory developments, and will also be critical for individual companies to demonstrate their compliance with existing, recent, and anticipated stricter workplace exposure levels (TLV/OELs).

 German producers and users of Sb substances in particular, are invited to participate in the Campaign, as they are expected to demonstrate or work towards compliance with the recently decided OEL of 0.006 mg respirable Sb/m³ without delay.

 Register ASAP, and join us online on 26 March 2020 between 1 and 3 pm CET.

 PROGRAM AVAILABLE SOON

 The Webinar Agenda will be uploaded very soon, and will cover the experience of the first year (2019) of the monitoring campaign, and the action plan for its second year (2020)!